-At the ICONS events, as they have become known, ministerial sessions help determine focus and activities for the IAEA's next NSP.
+At the ICONS events, as they have become known, ministerial sessions enable national governments to highlight new challenges, initiatives and progress against prior commitments in nuclear security, and shape the focus and priorities of the IAEA's nuclear security agenda.
 A scientific and technical programme on key nuclear security themes is also held, as well as parallel technical sessions on scientific, technical, legal and regulatory issues.
-The inaugural ICONS event - 'International Conference on Nuclear Security: Enhancing Global Efforts' - took place at the IAEA headquarters in Vienna in July 2013.57 Notably, this was the first time that political participation was elevated to the ministerial level at an IAEA nuclear security meeting.
+The inaugural ICONS event - 'International Conference on Nuclear Security: Enhancing Global Efforts' - took place at the IAEA headquarters in Vienna in July 2013.
+56 Notably, this was the first time that political participation was elevated to the ministerial level at an IAEA nuclear security meeting.

 The second ICONS event - 'International Conference on Nuclear Security: Commitments and Actions' - took place in December 2016.
-The conference attracted over 2,000 participants, including 47 government ministers from 139 IAEA Member States and 29 intergovernmental and nongovernmental organisations.
-58 The following key themes were addressed:59
+The conference attracted over 2,000 participants to Vienna, including 47 government ministers from 139 IAEA Member States and 29 intergovernmental and non-governmental organisations.57 The following key themes were addressed:58

-- International legal instruments for nuclear security: universalisation and implementation of binding international legal instruments; - International bodies and initiatives for nuclear security: role of the IAEA in coordinating international efforts; - Nuclear material and nuclear facilities: national approaches, emerging trends and areas to be - Radioactive material and associated facilities: national approaches, emerging trends and areas to be addressed; - Nuclear and other radioactive material out of regulatory control: existing approaches, emerging trends and areas to be addressed; and - National nuclear security regimes: existing approaches, emerging trends and areas to be addressed.
+- International legal instruments for nuclear security: universalisation and implementation of binding international legal instruments; - International bodies and initiatives for nuclear security: role of the IAEA in coordinating international efforts;

+- Nuclear material and nuclear facilities: national approaches, emerging trends and areas to be addressed; - Radioactive material and associated facilities: national approaches, emerging trends and areas to be addressed; - Nuclear and other radioactive material out of regulatory control: existing approaches, emerging trends and areas to be addressed; and - National nuclear security regimes: existing approaches, emerging trends and areas to be addressed.

-The third ICONS event - 'International Conference on Nuclear Security: Sustaining and Strengthening Efforts' - is being held in Vienna from 10-14 February 2020.
-In addition to contributing towards the IAEA's next NSP for period 2022-2025, the conference aims to address the following key themes: 60
+The third ICONS event - 'International Conference on Nuclear Security: Sustaining and Strengthening Efforts' - was held in Vienna from 10-14 February 2020.
+Notably, ministerial attendance in 2020 was substantially higher than in 2016, with around 57 ministers from among 140 Member States joining the conference.59 In addition to contributing towards the IAEA's next NSP for period 2022-2025, the conference addressed the following key themes:60

-- Internationally legally and non-legally binding instruments for nuclear security, including the universalisation of the CPPNM/A and ICSANT; - Role of the IAEA in nuclear security, with consideration given to the UN Sustainable Development Goals; - National nuclear security regimes, such as the security and safety interface, regulatory oversight and the sustainability of initiatives; - Emerging technologies and the digital age, including the role of information and computer security; - International cooperation in information exchange, sharing of good practices, and broader experiences to enhance nuclear security - extending to IAEA Information Circulars, capacitybuilding, human resource development, and international cooperation success stories.
+- Internationally legally and non-legally binding instruments for nuclear security, including the universalisation of the CPPNM/A and ICSANT; - Role of the IAEA in nuclear security, with consideration given to the UN Sustainable Development Goals; - National nuclear security regimes, such as the security and safety interface, regulatory oversight and the sustainability of initiatives; - Emerging technologies and the digital age, including the role of information and computer security; and - International cooperation in information exchange, sharing of good practices and broader experiences to enhance nuclear security - extending to IAEA Information Circulars, capacity building, human resource development, and international cooperation success stories.